 Step 1: Make Sure It’s The Right Option For You

 The first step is to make sure that demolition and reconstruction are definitely the best option.
 It might not even be permissible under your local planning legislation.
-So here are some tips to help you make the right decision for you.
+So here are some tips to help you make the right decision:

 - Check the planning legislation with local authorities.